Will Dr. Waldo review a particular supplement I am taking and tell me if I should use or substitute it with another?

 Will Dr. Waldo change my treatment plan between appointments?

 Treatment plan adjustments are made at follow-up appointments based on lab results.
 It is Dr. Waldo's preference to make adjustments first according to your blood work, then to your symptoms.
 Exceptions may apply.
-If you believe you are having an issue or adverse symptoms with a particular supplement and you are between appointments, you can make an appointment with either Dr. Waldo or our Medical Assistant to discuss your symptoms and possible alternatives or changes to your treatment plan.
+If you believe you are having an issue or adverse symptoms with a particular supplement and you are between appointments, you can make an appointment with Dr. Waldo to discuss your symptoms and possible alternatives or changes to your treatment plan.

 Why does my treatment plan reflect few changes after an appointment considering the comprehensive blood-work that was done prior to the visit?